 Recreational activities are an integral part of the summer school programme.
 They will include poetry readings, dancing, and music and form an extension to the educational aspects of the programme in order to promote community and fellow feeling.
-There will be workshops on Archery and Falconry, building on the successful introduction of these activities last year.
+There will be workshops on archery and falconry, building on the successful introduction of these activities in previous years.
 Participants will be invited to add their own suggestions.
 Their creativity will be rewarded.

-As in previous years, a number of outings are also planned, for which transportation will be organised.
+As in previous years, a number of outings is also planned.
 Provisional day trips include: